The Confluence

 Earthpainting is natural painting as offering and collaborator with habitat.
 Sarita shares workshops and apprenticeships for documents the spirits, stories and medicine we find there with natural pigment and gum arabic powder, or gouache.
 Offered seasonally via zoom or in-person by request.

-Of Seed, Soil, and Stars, curated by Joy A. Anderson and Robin Garcia at LACE in Tongva Lands, Los Angeles California in 2023.
+Of Seed, Soil, and Stars: Meditations on land and resistance was an exhibit curated by Joy A. Anderson and Robin Garcia at LACE in Tongva Lands, Los Angeles California in 2023.
 Six interdisciplinary artists collaborate with earth and communities, using soil, rainwater, and natural pigments as material.
 Together, their work explores the relationships between the land and body and between migration and memory.